korchasa/awesome-chatgpt/README.md

 - [promptslab/Awesome-Prompt-Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) (★4237 Python) - Awesome Prompt Engineering is a repository containing a hand-curated collection of resources focused on prompt engineering techniques for generative AI models.
 - [roboflow/awesome-openai-vision-api-experiments](https://github.com/roboflow/awesome-openai-vision-api-experiments) (★1677 Python) - A resource hub for experimenting with and building on the OpenAI Vision API, featuring various innovative applications and techniques.
 - [successfulstudy/promptoftheyear](https://github.com/successfulstudy/promptoftheyear) (★1470 ) - This project is a curated collection of effective prompts designed for various applications of Large Language Models (LLMs) across different domains.
-- [tg12/gpt_jailbreak_status](https://github.com/tg12/gpt_jailbreak_status) (★0 HTML) - This repository aims to provide timely updates on the status of jailbreaking the OpenAI GPT language model.
 - [trigaten/Learn_Prompting](https://github.com/trigaten/Learn_Prompting) (★4378 TeX) - Learn Prompting is a community-driven guide focused on Prompt Engineering, Generative AI, and LLMs.
 - [verazuo/jailbreak_llms](https://github.com/verazuo/jailbreak_llms) (★2997 Jupyter Notebook) - This project presents a dataset of jailbreak prompts collected for analyzing their impact on ChatGPT.
-- [yaodongC/awesome-instruction-dataset](https://github.com/yaodongC/awesome-instruction-dataset) (★0 ) - This project is a curated collection of open-source datasets for training instruction-following language models like ChatGPT and LLaMA.